datapower-virtual-appliance-demo/dpxx-ops/README.md

 ## Overview

-This tutorial demonstrates a platform engineering approach for DataPower development and deployment.
-It demonstrates continuous integration, continuous deployment, GitOps, Infrastructure as Code and DevOps by using containers, Kubernetes and a set of popular cloud native tools.
+This tutorial demonstrates a platform engineering approach to DataPower development and deployment.
+It demonstrates continuous integration, continuous deployment, GitOps, Infrastructure as Code and DevOps using containers, Kubernetes and a set of popular cloud native tools such as ArgoCD and Tekton.

 In this tutorial, you will: